-The Christmas season may be the most wonderful time of the year, but it doesn’t come without its pressures— especially for people who are still in the early stages of addiction recovery.
+The Christmas season is undoubtedly the most wonderful time of the year.
+Still, it doesn’t come without its pressures— especially for people in the early stages of addiction recovery.
 In fact, Christmas is ripe with relapse triggers, probably more so than any other time of the year.

 The Most Common Relapse Risks of Christmas

-A relapse trigger is anything— whether it’s a person, a place or even a memory— that brings back unwelcome thoughts or feelings about addiction for you.
+A relapse trigger is anything— a person, a place or even a memory— that brings back unwelcome thoughts or feelings about your addiction.
 Triggers, when left unaddressed, can lead you to resume addictive behaviors.
 Twelve relapse risks, in particular, make Christmas the most horrible time of the year for people in addiction recovery.

 Anxiety and Stress

 Stress is one of the most common addiction relapse triggers that anyone at any stage of recovery can experience.
 However, stress tends to skyrocket into anxiety during the Christmas season, for a variety of reasons.
 With so much shopping, preparation and finances for you to keep track of, the stress of keeping up with the hustle and bustle of the Christmas season may very well trigger a relapse.
-You can avoid this by keeping in touch with your sponsor and other members of your support group during the holidays.
+You can avoid this by keeping in touch with your sponsor.
+Other members of your support group should be able to help during the holidays, too.
 Doing this will keep you calm and grounded.